vcsk02/VisionAI/docs/CRISP_DM.md

 # VisionAI – CRISP-DM Process

 This document describes our project using the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology.
-VisionAI is an end-to-end computer vision system that trains an image model and serves its predictions through a web UI.
+VisionAI is an end-to-end computer vision system that trains an image classification model and serves its predictions through a web UI.

 ---